ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.html.markdown

 ## History
 This is the fourth iteration of the TryRuby website.
-TryRuby was originally created by a famous Ruby enthusiast working under the nickname 'why the lucky stiff'.
+TryRuby was originally created by a famous Ruby enthusiast working under the nickname 'why the lucky stiff', a.k.a. \_Why.
 You can read more about him on
 <a href="http://en.wikipedia.org/wiki/Why_the_lucky_stiff" target="_blank">Wikipedia</a>.

 \_Why doesn't exist anymore, but TryRuby lives on.
 It was first recreated by Andrew McElroy